 Creating & Maintaining

-With an increase in the number of celebrities and professional sport players wearing this style of facial hair it has been considered a true fashion statement among men.
-There are a number of variations for wearing the particular alternative most commonly trimmed into the shape of an upside down triangle running neatly along the length of the lip.
+With an increase in the number of celebrities and professional sports players wearing this style of facial hair, it has been considered a true fashion statement among men.
+There are a number of variations for wearing the particular alternative most commonly trimmed into the shape of an upside-down triangle running neatly along the length of the lip.
 Part of its popularity is the result of the ease of growth.

 To obtain the specific style, trim a beard into a goatee while determining the length of desired sideburns and then proceed to shave the hair from this length.
 Once a goatee has been obtained proceed to shave it into a predetermined shape for a soul patch which includes leaving the hair that remains between your bottom lip and lower chin.
 Maintenance can be implemented by trimming the edges with a sharp razor.